A Nucleus of Uninstructed Believers

 These talks at the school of Tyrannus became famous throughout the region.
 Everyone who lived in the province of Asia, incorporating the entire western side of Asia Minor, heard what Paul was teaching.
 Perhaps many heard because they attended his talks.

-To enhance the effectiveness of Paul's ministry, the Lord empowered him to do miracles.
-In the record of his earlier career, we read that he healed a lame man in Lystra and cast out a demon in Philippi, but we do not read that he performed healings anywhere else.
+To enhance the effectiveness of Paul's ministry in Ephesus, the Lord empowered him to do miracles.
+In the record of his first two missionary journeys, we read that he healed a lame man in Lystra and cast out a demon in Philippi, but we find no remembrance of healings anywhere else.
 Yet miracles of healing became the centerpiece of his ministry in Ephesus.
+Luke refers to them as "special"; literally, "extraordinary."
 It was like a return to the early days of the church in Jerusalem, when people brought the sick from far and wide so that Peter might heal them.
 The power of healing lay even in Peter's shadow.
 Much the same outpouring of the supernatural occurred in Ephesus.
 Paul healed not only those brought to him, but also many others who merely touched one of his handkerchiefs or aprons.
 These were items he wore as he practiced his trade.
 A plainer translation of handkerchief would be "sweat rag."
 As he worked, he wrapped one of these about his head, and he protected his clothing with an apron.
 The power available through faith in the Christ that Paul preached was sufficient not only to heal every manner of physical disease, but also to cast out demons.